 Why is this medication prescribed?

-Icosapent ethyl is used together with lifestyle changes (diet, weight loss, exercise) to reduce the amount of triglycerides (a fat-like substance) in your blood.
+Icosapent ethyl is used together with lifestyle changes (diet, weight loss, exercise) to reduce the amount of triglycerides (a fat-like substance) in the blood.
+It is also used along with cholesterol-lowering medications (statins) to decrease the risk of a heart attack, a stroke, or other heart problems that require hospitalization in certain adults with high triglyceride levels and heart disease or diabetes with 2 or more other heart disease risk factors.
 Icosapent ethyl is in a class of medications called antilipemic or lipid-regulating agents.
 Icosapent ethyl may work by decreasing the amount of triglycerides and other fats made in the liver.

 How should this medicine be used?

 Icosapent ethyl comes as a liquid-filled gel capsule to take by mouth.
 It is usually taken with food two times a day.
 Take icosapent ethyl at around the same times every day.
 Follow the directions on your prescription label carefully, and ask your doctor or pharmacist to explain any part you do not understand.
 Take icosapent ethyl exactly as directed.
 Do not take more or less of it or take it more often than prescribed by your doctor.

 Swallow the capsules whole; do not split, chew, crush, or dissolve them.

 Ask your pharmacist or doctor for a copy of the manufacturer's information for the patient.

 Other uses for this medicine